Lessons from Qantas: Industrial Action Available to Employers

-The grounding of the Qantas feet, and the lockout of employees at Schweppes in recent times, has highlighted one of the less utilised bargaining strategies that employers can use in countering employee industrial action during enterprise bargaining.
+The grounding of the Qantas fleet, and the lockout of employees at Schweppes in recent times, has highlighted one of the less utilised bargaining strategies that employers can use in countering employee industrial action during enterprise bargaining.

 A lockout is considered by many employers as a last resort which can result in significant losses to profitability, negative publicity and the disturbance to relationships with customers and suppliers.
 Below we examine other options employers can consider when they are not willing to concede to union demands.